Guilty by a Ruby Necklace

 "I love it so much.
 Thank you for putting it on me."
 She looked straight into the mirror, her eyes full of innocent joy.
 "It makes me look pretty.
 Right?"

-Desmond was in the kitchen pouring a glass of water when we walked in.
-He wore his usual crisp button-down, the perfect picture of a loving husband.
+Desmond was in the kitchen pouring a glass of water when we were back.

 "You won't believe the psycho I just dealt with," I told him, throwing my keys onto the counter.